-NOTE: If the computer is in the Sleep state or in Hibernation, you must first exit Sleep or Hibernation before shutdown is possible by briefly pressing the power button.
+NOTE: If the computer is in the Sleep state or in Hibernation (select products only), you must first exit Sleep or Hibernation before shutdown is possible by briefly pressing the power button.

-- Save your work and close all open programs. - Select the Start button, select the Power icon, and then select Shut down.
-2.
+- 1. Save your work and close all open programs. - 2.
+Select the Start button, select the Power icon, and then select Shut down.